gab23r/polaroids/README.md

 Moreover, to benefit from typing with Pandera or Patito, you need to instantiate Pydantic objects, which introduces a **runtime penalty**, especially when iterating over rows.

-In contrast, Polaroids relies on **stub-based typing**, meaning there is no runtime penalty.
-As a result, Polaroids is extremely **lightweight**, with no dependencies (neither Pandas nor Pydantic).
+In contrast, polaroids relies on **stub-based typing**, meaning there is no runtime penalty.
+As a result, polaroids is extremely **lightweight**, with no dependencies (neither Pandas nor Pydantic).

 ## Contribution

-We welcome contributions to **Polaroids**!
+We welcome contributions to **polaroids**!
 Follow these steps to set up your development environment and ensure your changes meet project standards.

 ### 1. Clone the Repository
 ```bash